 Instead, many freed slaves started sharecropping.
 White landlords would rent out small patches of land to freedmen — but at a heavy cost.
 The white landlords could tell them what they had to grow, demand half of what they made, and stick them with a debt that was impossible to escape.

 It was slavery in all but name.
-The freed black families were still living on a white man’s land, growing what he ordered and giving it to him.
+The freed black families were still living on a white man's land, growing what he ordered and giving it to him.
 They still had no way to leave, and upward mobility largely remained out of reach for people of color.

 Reconstruction Era Disenfranchisement And The Wilmington Insurrection